brc-dd/tw-harmony/README.md

 } satisfies Config
 ```

-Note that the light blue color is renamed to "sky" to avoid space in class names.
+Note that the light blue color is renamed to "sky" to align with Tailwind's naming convention.

 Also, for this to work properly on older browsers, you will need to add [`@csstools/postcss-oklab-function`](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-oklab-function) plugin to your PostCSS config: